100NikhilBro/Collaborator-Docs/README.md

 -  express-validator – To validate and sanitize incoming request data.

 Future Plans
-- Implement real-time updates using Socket.IO
+- Implement real-time updates using Socket.IO and Y.js
 - Add activity timeline in frontend